 If an individual is prosecuted for an alleged assault and they rely upon the defence of self-defence then the onus is on the prosecution to convince the jury that the defendant wasn’t lawfully acting in self-defence.
 The defendant does not have to prove that they were acting in self-defence, they simply have to raise it as a defence.

-In order to rely upon this defence there are two elements that must be considered; firstly a person must honestly believe it is necessary to use force in the circumstances to defend themselves.
+In order to rely upon this defence there are two elements that must be considered:

-The second element in order to rely on the defence of self-defence is that the force used must be reasonable in the circumstances.
+- The force used must be reasonable in the circumstances.
 This means that the force used must not be excessive.

-You may ask, How much force can a person use in self-defence before it becomes excessive ?
-And, How can a person be expected to work out the right level of force in an incident which happens very quickly?
-The answer is that every case is different and it is not possible to set out here the correct level of force that would be lawful in any given situation.
-However the law does recognise that a person cannot be expected to carefully weigh up the amount of force to be used in a fast moving situation and therefore if a person uses no more force than they honestly believed to be necessary than this is a strong indication that they have acted lawfully.
+The law does however recognise that a person cannot be expected to carefully weigh up the amount of force which is suitable to be used in an imminent situation and therefore if a person uses no more force than they honestly believed to be necessary, this is a strong indication that they have acted lawfully.

 Nb.
-This guide is intended to give general information only and not intended to be used as the basis upon which Advice is given nor should it be relied upon as giving advice specific to a case or individual and Lawtons do not accept liability for anyone using this guide.
-Should you require specific advice in connection with a real case or situation, please contact us immediately so that we can provide specific Advice
+This guide is intended to give general information only and not intended to be used as the basis upon which advice is given, nor should it be relied upon as giving advice specific to a case or individual.
+Lawtons do not accept liability for anyone using this guide.
+Should you require specific advice in connection with a real case or situation, please contact us immediately so that we can provide specific advice.